 - STRATO vs. Raidboxes: 4 seconds faster and pagespeed of 100

 - WP Engine vs. Raidboxes: Equally fast at half the price

 - united-domains vs. Raidboxes: Twice as fast, despite already optimized site

 - Raidboxes under 500 milliseconds: 500 ms for complex landing page content

 As the WP Engine example shows, the performance is very similar for WordPress specialists in comparison.
 As Michelle from HootProof describes it nicely, you can focus on other comparison features here.

 The Internet is extremely fast-moving.
 New technologies are constantly being developed, some of which drastically speed up the internet.
 In recent years, technical advances such as PHP 8, HTTP2, Brotli or GZIP compression or newer processors have expanded the possibilities for performance optimization.

 Often these technologies are accompanied by a 10 to 30 percent improvement in performance, sometimes even a doubling of performance!

-It's important to have a provider who evaluates all technologies and integrates them into its systems to benefit from technological developments for the future.
-Basically, at some point these technological innovations will prevail across the entire market.
-The question is whether the provider is proactive or a latecomer and this can constitute a lag of up to 1.5 years.
+Here, it is important to have a supplier who evaluates all technologies and integrates them into its systems in order to benefit from technological developments in the long term.
+Basically, these technological innovations will eventually become established in the entire market.
+The only question is whether the host is proactive here or a latecomer.
+This often accounts for a time difference of 1.5 years.

 In our comparison of the different providers, it is noticeable that 1&1, Timme Hosting and Host Europe are the only providers that rely on the faster NGINX server.
 Brotli compression in particular has not yet been explicitly adopted by any provider.